Well, Happy New Year! Hope you are settling into your new year. January 2022 – It’s cold! But, did we expect anything less from the Wisconsin winter?

 It has rounded, spiny structures that many of us call burrs.
 The burrs attach to clothing and animals so they can spread their seed to other locations.

 The fall and winter seasons are important for this plant to spread its seeds.
-You will see deer and squirrels running around the woodland areas with the burrs stuck in their fur.
+You will see deer and squirrels running around the woodland areas with burrs stuck in their fur.

 Here is an interesting fact: This plant is the reason we have VELCRO today.
-A Swiss inventor in the 1940’s studied the burdocks hook system under the microscope.
+A Swiss inventor in the 1940’s studied the burdock hook system under the microscope.
 The burdock had attached themselves to his clothes and his dog’s fur while walking in the woods.

 He realized that the same approach could be used to join other things together.
 The result of his studies was Velcro.